Fox Films: The Failing Studio

 Fox’s films during the pre-Code era are hard to pin down because so many of them remain available only in poor prints or unavailable altogether– today’s 20th Century Fox corporation doesn’t seem very interested in revisiting the era before its creation in 1935.

 One of the few exceptions lay in the biggest movie star of the era who worked for Fox, Will Rogers.
 Rogers’ films like A Connecticut Yankee and Ambassador Bill showed off a down home charm.
 Rogers was also a revered newspaper commentator and radio personality, making him a valuable commodity for the struggling studio.
-Other major Fox Film stars in the early 30s included Spencer Tracy, Janet Gaynor, El Brendel, and Herbert Mundin.
+Other major Fox Film stars in the early 30s included Spencer Tracy, Janet Gaynor, Clara Bow, El Brendel, and Herbert Mundin.